Thairo Estrada Preview, Player Props: Giants vs. Braves

-Thairo Estrada -- 0-for-3 in his last game -- will be in action for the San Francisco Giants versus the Atlanta Braves, with Yonny Chirinos on the mound, on August 19 at 7:20 PM ET.
+Thairo Estrada -- with an on-base percentage of .268 in his past 10 games, 54 points lower than his season-long percentage -- will be in action for the San Francisco Giants against the Atlanta Braves, with Max Fried on the hill, on August 20 at 1:35 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Braves.
+In his most recent game he had a one-hit showing (1-for-4) against the Braves.

 Thairo Estrada Game Info & Props vs. the Braves